patelishani/astpp.doc/Modules/Accounting/create_subscription.rst

 ==============  ===============================================================================
 Name	          Subscription name

-Rate Group	     Select Rate group.Charges will be applicable to all customers
+Rate Group	    Select Rate group.Charges will be applicable to all customers who are using
+                selected Rate Group
 Amount	        Subscription charge

 Prorate	        Enable it to apply prorate based charge to customer